MattParkerDev/ExplorerOpenTerminal/README.md

 Alternatively, the program can be invoked by pinning it to the task bar and invoking via Win+{{Index on the task bar}} e.g. Win+1

 ![explorerOpenTerminalpin](https://github.com/user-attachments/assets/e6026bbd-87de-4834-9fa1-4afadec09aa7)

+## Notes
+* The release binary only supports x64.
+You can compile for x86 if desired by updating `<PlatformTarget>x64</PlatformTarget>` in `ExplorerOpenTerminal.csproj` to x86 and running `publish.bat` 🙂
+* The .NET 9 runtime is required to be installed, as the binary is published as `--self-contained false`